apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   probably be sped up, but that one's been left alone.
 * Daisy's door-opening in Blastplains has been left alone; it's nice and dramatic.
+* Adding the various bath products for Dirty Deeds, in Ashfall Peaks, could be sped up a bit, though not by much if you don't want to cut off dialogue.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already